jtbldrco/LWComCon/c++/iway_msg_hdlr/README.md

 The iWay C/C++ message handler library is a fast and convenient way to support *character-string based* TCP Messaging between two hosts with the following capabilities:

-- a stripped down *in process* server receiver interface that removes heavier-weight server fork() behavior and can easily be run in its own ThreadedWorker class instance,
+- a stripped down *in process* client-server send-receive interface that removes the heavier-weight server fork() behavior and can easily be run in its own ThreadedWorker class instance,
 - flexible support for optional client connection-wait timeouts with both 'retry again' and 'return now' options,
 - optional ACK transmissions (returned by receiver, waited for by sender),
 - its header file is wrapped with 'extern "C"' for convenient C++ access,